Double homology and wedge-decomposable simplicial complexes: Background and notation

-As all vertex sets we use in this work are finite, we can assume they are of the form $[m]$ for some $m\in\Z$.
-One can show the choice of a vertex set doesn't matter at the level of homology.
-This is because if we have the same simplicial complex with vertices indexed by different ordered vertex sets and with a bijection between them that induces a bijection at the level of faces, we can construct an isomorphism of simplicial chain complexes.
-This isomorphism is obtained by multiplying the bijection by the sign of the permutation of the induced orders restricted to the faces.\\

-Simplicial complexes are a combinatorial way of describing the classical geometrical objects known as \textit{geometric simplicial complexes}.
-Here sets of size $k$ correspond to $k-1$ dimensional simplices.
-The process of obtaining a geometric simplicial complex from a simplicial complex is called the \textit{geometric realization}.
-When we talk about the homology of a simplicial complex we are talking about the singular homology of the underlying geometric simplicial complex.
+Simplicial complexes correspond to the classical \textit{geometric simplicial complexes} through a \textit{geometric realization} functor.
+Here sets of size $n+1$ correspond to $n$-dimensional simplices.
+When we talk about the homology of a simplicial complex we mean the simplicial homology of the underlying geometric simplicial complex.
 For more details on this one can refer to \cite{Hatcher} Section 2.1.\\

-One of the most basic tools for computing the homology groups of a simplicial complex is the Mayer--Vietoris long exact sequence.
+One of the most basic tools for computing the homology groups of a space is the Mayer--Vietoris long exact sequence.